 Whilst contractors are highly flexible, they can also prove to be costly in the longer term.
 What if you could have the flexible access to specialist skills that you require, from one team?
 This model allows you to scale up and down the specific resources you need.
 This month you may not require designer resources to adapt the design of your ads, but you need more translation resources to help research and generate local headlines for the ads.
 Get the both of best worlds and work with an implementation partner like Freedman that is built for scale, providing you with the right resources only when you need them.

-3) Develop the campaign management function
+6) A growing campaign management function

-Team coordination is vital for marketers who are managing multiple agencies in multiple markets.
+Resource coordination is vital for marketers who are managing multiple agencies in multiple markets.
 Sometimes agencies from the same network may have some internal coordination, but that won’t include all the other teams that need to be aligned.
 The global marketing team will want to have visibility of the major milestones and be able to plan their agency and team resources and budgets accordingly.

-A large part of any campaign plan is making sure that the right resources are delivered to the right media, at the right time.
+A large part of any campaign plan is making sure that the right assets are delivered to the right media, at the right time.
 It always sounds so easy, but in practice is always a lot harder to achieve every time across multiple markets, particularly with the added challenges of ensuring compliance with local regulation and different formats.

 It’s clear that having an effective campaign management function is essential to the smooth running of a global campaign, but how do marketers start to set up that function?
 It can take a lot of time to figure out the system, the tools and processes and even longer to test whether they work, or how best to use them for your team.
 What if you could outsource it to an experienced and specialist campaign management team?